 Each year we run a series of public lectures to inform and encourage debate around topical issues in neuroscience.

-All lectures are free and open to all, with spaces allocated on a first-come first-served basis.
+All lectures are free and open to all, with refreshments and spaces allocated on a first-come first-served basis.

 Raymond and Beverly Sackler Foundation Distinguished Lecture in Neuroscience